3DSinghVFX/align_nodes/README.md

 - You can change the default *Horizontal Offset* (side distance between nodes) and *Vertical Offset* (height distance between nodes) from the preferences of the add-on.

 **How to Use Snap Pie:**
-- Press the shortcut key `Shift + W` in any node-editor, an *Snap Pie* menu will pop up.
+- Press the shortcut key `Shift + Q` in any node-editor, an *Snap Pie* menu will pop up.
 - The *Snap Pie* menu has six nodes snaps operations:
   - *Snap Bottom (Top Left)* - Snaps the bottom of all selected nodes w.r.t active node.
   - *Snap Height (Top)* - Snaps the height center of all selected nodes w.r.t active node.